kvarak/dnd/docs/_Classes/feyblood.md

 #### Imprisonment
 If bound by an iron or silver collar or fetters, or trapped in a container of fine glass or crystal (with a silver or iron flooring or stopper), fey are unable to speak or use material components for spells, use class abilities or break the bonds of their imprisonment.

-Once during their captivity, a fey can cast the *sending* spell, even if they do not know the spell, without expending a spell slot, using a mortal anchor (see feats) as the target.
+Once during their captivity a fey can cast the *sending* spell without expending a spell slot, even if they do not know the spell.

 #### Metallurgy
 Certain alloys can be toxic to fey, most notably cold iron and silver.
 Against "real" fey, i.e. creatures that are of a fey race, such weapons could have advantage on attack rolls against, or deal additional psychic damage or poisoning an unlucky fey.
 However, feyblood who do not belong to a fey race, usually only has their Spark reduced if they are critically hit.